 - An employee’s disciplinary and/or attendance records.

-However, you cannot select an employee for redundancy in any way that would directly or indirectly discriminate against certain individuals or groups of individuals by reason of a protected characteristic.
-This could include things like age, disability sex, race, religion or belief.
+You cannot select an employee for redundancy in any way that would directly or indirectly discriminate against certain individuals or groups of individuals by reason of a protected characteristic.
+This could include criteria such as age, disability sex, race, religion or belief.

-This means that you may need to discount things like maternity-related absences so as to avoid indirectly discriminating against women.
+This means that you may need to discount factors such as maternity-related absences so as to avoid indirectly discriminating against women.
 You should also be careful about using the last-in-first-out method, as this can negatively impact on young workers who are likely to have a shorter service than older workers.

 Misconduct issues could include things like persistent lateness or unauthorised absences from work, while performance issues could include an inability to keep up with important changes to their job or to get along with work colleagues.